Workplace Violence Against Nurses

 Introduction

-The role of the registered nurse, while fundamentally dedicated to the care and wellbeing of patients, has long been fraught with challenges that extend beyond the complexities of medical care.
+The role of the registered nurse, while fundamentally dedicated to the care and well-being of patients, has long been fraught with challenges that extend beyond the complexities of medical care.
 One such pressing concern is workplace violence, an issue that nurses confront with alarming frequency.
-Recent statistics show that healthcare workers, particularly nurses, are at a higher risk for workplace violence compared to other professions.
+Recent statistics show that healthcare workers, particularly nurses, are at a higher risk of workplace violence compared to other professions.

-Given the vital role nurses play in patient care and the broader healthcare system, it is imperative to understand the scope, sources, and solutions to this pressing issue.
+Given nurses’ vital role in patient care and the broader healthcare system, it is imperative to understand the scope, sources, and solutions to this pressing issue.
 This continuing education course is dedicated to arming nurses with the knowledge, tools, and strategies to recognize, respond to, and prevent incidents of workplace violence, thereby ensuring their safety and the uninterrupted provision of quality care.

 Definitions